Efficient Tree-Structured Deep Research with Adaptive Resource Allocation: Conclusion

 \section{Conclusion}

-We present \method to enhance the efficiency of deep research tasks through adaptive planning, real-time orchestration, and multi-dimensional parallelization.
-By formulating deep research as a tree-structured process and dynamically allocating resources to promising paths, \method achieves significant improvements in research throughput and response quality, as demonstrated through extensive evaluations on two deep research benchmarks.
-Future work includes incorporating richer modalities beyond text and exploring tighter integration with human-in-the-loop monitoring and interruption to further improve transparency and usability.
+By formulating efficient deep research as a tree-structured optimization problem and exploiting parallelism across nodes, \method achieves significant improvements in research throughput and response quality through adaptive planning, runtime orchestration, and a fully-asynchronous execution infrastructure.
+Future work includes incorporating richer modalities beyond text and exploring tighter integration with human-in-the-loop feedback to further improve policies' decision-making.